SillyTavern/SillyTavern-Docs/Extras/extensions/Live2d.md

 ### Remarks
 - Some models have no hit areas, but the default click is detected for all.
-- The default click will trigger if you click on a hit area with nothing mapped or if clicking outside of any hit area.
+- The default click will trigger if you click on a hit area with nothing mapped or if you click outside of any hit area.
 - Hit areas have priority defined in the model; for example, "mouth" is inside "head."
 If it does not behave properly, it may be due to the model file.
-- For some models, animations need to finish before starting another one.
+- For some models, animations need to be finished before starting another one.
 Use the debug checkbox if you want to force the refresh and spam animations.

 ## Classified Expressions Mapping

 ![UI model talk](https://raw.githubusercontent.com/SillyTavern/Extension-Live2d/main/readme_img/ui_model_classify.png)

 1. **Requirements**
-    - Requires the use of the classify expression extension; otherwise, it will fallback to the default animation.
+    - Requires the use of the classify expression extension; otherwise, it will fall back to the default animation.

 2. **Mapping**
     - For each detected emotion by the classify extension, you can assign an expression/motion animation.